|Artillery and Armoured Fighting Vehicles preserved in the USA: Rhode Island

 The 15-cm schwere Feldhaubitze 1902 (15-cm sFH 02), was a German Heavy Field Howitzer introduced in 1903 and served in the Great War.
 It was the first artillery piece to use a modern recoil system in the German Army.
 Some 416 were in service at the beginning of the war.
 Its mobility, which allowed it to be deployed as medium artillery, and fairly heavy shell gave the German army a firepower advantage in the early battles in Belgium and France in 1914 as the French and British armies lacked an equivalent.

-SBML 18-pounder Gun (TBC), British naval gun.
-Ca. 1750’, salvaged off of Aquidneck Island.
+British cast-iron 18-pounder smoothbore muzzle-loading Gun, Ca. 1750, salvaged off of Aquidneck Island, mounted on a wood naval gun carriage.
 Town Hall, Intersection of Route 138 and Middle Road.

-"The Bull Run Gun", Bronze SBML Model 1841 6-pounder Field Gun, N.P.
+Bronze 6-pounder Model 1841 smoothbore muzzleloading Field Gun, N.P.
 Ames, mounted on a field carriage.
-Dated 1861 (TBC).
-Used by Providence Marine Corps of Artillery (aka.
+"The Bull Run Gun", dated 1861.
+This gun was used by the Providence Marine Corps of Artillery (aka.
 1st Rhode Island Battery) during the Bull Run campaign.
-State House.
+Inside the State House, North entrance.

 8-inch mortar Model 1840, replica, No. 1 of 4 mortars mounted on the NW corner of the Civil War monument in Kennedy Plaza, across from City Hall.